PedroHOMota/TenserflowProject/README.md

 ### Front-end

-The front-end is an HTML page where the user can draw a number on a canvas and send it to the server to predict which number it was.
+The front-end is a HTML page where the user can draw a number on a canvas and send it to the server to predict which number it was.

 ## Built using